NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 <br>

-Now, as we delve into the details of each of the three sections, we'll constantly refer back to our [sample DX BUFR tables file](#bftab) in order to better illustrate the concepts that are discussed.
 </div>

 <div id="section1">
 ## Section 1

-As previously mentioned, the first section of a BUFR tables file is where all Table A, B and D mnemonics are initially declared, assigned a unique FXY number, and given a short free-form text description.
-Mnemonics may contain any combination of uppercase letters and numbers (or, in certain special cases, a "." character!), up to a maximum total of 8 characters in length.
+The first section of a BUFR tables file is where all Table A, B and D mnemonics are initially declared, assigned a unique FXY number, and given a short free-form text description.
+Mnemonics may contain any combination of uppercase letters and numbers (or, in certain special cases, a "." character), up to a maximum of 8 characters in length.
 A mnemonic may be declared only once, and each one must correspond to a unique FXY number, which itself consists of 6 characters, and where the first character (i.e. the "F" component) is an "A" if the mnemonic is being declared as a Table A mnemonic, "3" if the mnemonic is being declared as a Table D mnemonic,